 Regulatory ebbs and flows

-Cannabis regulatory developments are often hard to predict.
-This is likely to continue to be the case in the forecast period, especially as geopolitical and socioeconomic conflicts and challenges intensify.
-In this context, and considering the complexities that characterise the cannabis industry, governments are unlikely to see cannabis legalisation as a top priority.
+Cannabis regulatory developments are usually sinuous and hard to predict.
+This is likely to remain so in the forecast period, especially as geopolitical conflicts and macroeconomic tensions intensify.
+Considering the complexities that revolve the cannabis industry, governments are unlikely to see full cannabis legalisation as a top priority in the immediate short term.

 Our expert’s view of cannabis in 2025